-Certain existing stockholders have indicated an interest in purchasing up to approximately \$30.0 million shares of our common stock in this offering at the initial public offering price.
-However, because these indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any or all of these stockholders, or any or all of these stockholders may determine to purchase more, less or no shares in this offering.
+Certain directors, executive officers and holders of 5% or more of our capital stock, together with their respective affiliates, have agreed to purchase an aggregate of approximately \$15.7 million shares of our common stock in this offering at the initial public offering price.
+The information set forth in the table below reflects the purchase of all of these shares in this offering by such stockholders, with the number of shares purchased by such stockholders indicated in the footnotes to the table.
 The underwriters will receive the same underwriting discount on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.
 Substantial purchases of common stock by existing stockholders could reduce the liquidity of the trading market for our common stock and increase price volatility.
-The following table does not reflect any potential purchases by these stockholders, which purchases, if any, may increase the percentage of shares owned after the offering of such stockholders from that set forth in the table below.